 Celebrating 75 Years of Student Success

-Even as we look back at our 75-year legacy, we’re preparing for what’s next.
+In 2021, we celebrated our 75-year legacy, which includes always being prepared for what’s next.
 We’re constantly evolving how to strengthen our program to best meet the needs of the determined, brilliant students we work with every day.

 Please come on a journey with us through the history of Denver Kids.
 As you do, we humbly ask you to consider what your role can be in our next 75 years, knowing the difference it will make for tens of thousands of young people who are full of potential and promise.